 - assign, transfer or sell the rights to the trade mark to another business

 - protect the trade mark if others try to use it

 Registering a business or company name doesn't mean you own the name.
-You only have a legal right over the name if you register the name as a trade mark.
-To be able to take legal action against illegal users of your name, you need to register it as a trade mark.
+To have a legal right over the name and be able to take legal action against illegal users of your name, you need to register it as a trade mark.